When One Partner Earns More In A Same-Sex Relationship

 Advertisement

 Thirty-two-year-old Josie* from Derbyshire is in a similar position to Annie.
-As a coffee shop manager earning £19k, her salary is less than half that of her partner, Dina*, a hospital matron on £40k.
+As a coffee shop manager earning £19k [approx. AUD $34,000], her salary is less than half that of her partner, Dina*, a hospital matron on £40k [approx. AUD $73,000].
 "I hate it but there isn't much I can do – I’m constantly looking for jobs but I work in the hospitality industry," Josie says.
-The pair split bills 50/50 and contribute equally to two joint accounts but Dina pays the £600 mortgage as Josie can’t afford to contribute.
+The pair split bills 50/50 and contribute equally to two joint accounts but Dina pays the £600 mortgage [approx. AUD $1,100] as Josie can’t afford to contribute.

 “